101. The Mass Media. (4). (SS).

 484(420)/Pol.
 Sci.
 420. Mass Media and Political Behavior.
 Comm.
 Studies 361 or 381 strongly recommended.
 (4).
 (Excl).

-This course focuses on the role and importance of mass media in the political process.
-Topics include: how news is made; political advertising; relations between Congress, the President and the media; and the role of mass media in political campaigns.
+Focuses on the role and importance of mass media in the political process.
+Topics include: how news is made; political advertising; relations between Congress, the President, and the media; and the role of mass media in political campaigns.
 These topics are examined through a systematic review of research in both mass communication and political science.
 Primary emphasis is on the American political system, but comparisons are drawn with other advanced industrial democracies.
-Cost:2 WL:1
+Cost:2 WL:1 (Thrall)

 485(463)/Soc.
 463. Mass Communication and Public Opinion.
 Comm.
 Studies 351 or 371 strongly recommended.
 (3).
 (SS).